opencaesar/oml-tutorials/tutorial-2.md

     <img src="assets/img/Tutorial2-P1-Initial-Ontologies.png" width="100%"/>

-1. In the `vocabulary/base` ontology, append the following OML code to its body:
+1. In the `vocabulary/base` ontology, append the following OML code to its body (i.e., insert it before the closing `}` bracket):

 ```scala
 	@rdfs:comment "The class of things having an id and a canonical name"